Coopez/Coopez/README.md

 👋 Hi, I’m @Coopez,
    or Niklas.
-German A.I.
-Master Student in the Netherlands
+German AI Master Student in the Netherlands

-  I am currently engaged in working on my Thesis in modeling soft, dielectric polymer based, actuators.
+  I just finished my Thesis!
+The next step for me is looking for a Phd project.

   Cheers!